Skip to main content

 Monitoring Stations in North Dakota (4)

 For root-zone timing (fertilizer, aeration, weed control), see the 4-inch soil temperature for North Dakota.
 For accumulated-heat timing, see growing degree days for North Dakota.
+For how wet the ground is versus normal, see soil moisture for North Dakota.
 See the North Dakota soil temperature map for the full station view.

 Station2" TempLast Reading